 CHST 521 - American Christianity (3)

 A survey of significant events and ideas in American religion from Colonial times to the present.
 Particular attention will be given to the development of denominationalism, revivalism, and fundamentalism in the context of cultural and theological trends.
 (Historical/Doctrinal)

+Crosslisted as: CHST.
-CHST 536 - Wesleyan Church History and Polity (3)

-A study of the history of The Wesleyan Church and its current polity, with the past providing a basis of discussion for the future direction of the church.
+CHST 525 - Spiritual Traditions (3) This course will explore the history and theology of spiritual formation.
+The student will examine a variety of historical spiritual traditions, analyzing their unique contribution to spiritual formation and evaluating their strengths and weakness.
+Special attention will be paid to utilizing these traditions in both personal and communal spiritual formation.
+Prerequisite: CHST-500 CHST 536 - Wesleyan Church History and Polity (3) A study of the history of The Wesleyan Church and its current polity, with the past providing a basis of discussion for the future direction of the church.
 Students will explore the foundational work of John and Charles Wesley and the Methodist movement, along with the various abolitionist and revivalist streams that flowed into the denomination, with the history of a local Wesleyan church as a case study.
 Students will also explore the nature, meaning, and value of The Discipline, with particular attention on the constitution of The Wesleyan Church and its impact on local churches today.
+Crosslisted as: CHST.

 CHST 580 - Global Christian History (3)

 This course surveys the progress and development of Christianity around the world from its inception to the present day, with special attention to the rise and anticipated dominance of two-thirds world Christianity in the southern hemisphere.

+Crosslisted as: CHST.

 CHST 500ES - Global Christian History (3)

 This course surveys the progress and development of Christianity around the world from its inception to the present day, with special attention to the rise and anticipated dominance of two-thirds world Christianity in the southern hemisphere.

+Crosslisted as: CHST.
-CIS - Computer Information Sciences

-CIS 110 - Introduction to Computing Concepts (3)

-A course designed to increase the student's understanding and use of personal computers.
+CIS - Computer Information Sciences CIS 110 - Introduction to Computing Concepts (3) A course designed to increase the student's understanding and use of personal computers.
 Intended for novice users, the course provides an introduction to hardware and software with special attention to the use of productivity tools such as spreadsheets, databases, and networks.
 An overview of major computer components is included.
 This course counts toward general education science credits (as a non-lab science course).
 This class does NOT meet the general education math/computer requirement, nor does it apply toward a computer major or minor.
 Credit is not given to any student who has previously completed six credits in CIS courses.
+Crosslisted as: CIS.

-CIS 117 - Essential Foundations for Computing (3)

-This course provides a backdrop of essential topics for computer major students.
+CIS 117 - Essential Foundations for Computing (3) This course provides a backdrop of essential topics for computer major students.
 Classroom lecture format is used to provide an overview of selected topics from discrete mathematics, fundamentals of desktop computer operating systems and standard office applications, and an introductory experience in writing technical papers at the college level.
 The new computing major student will begin to be acclimated to the social fabric of the Department, and intentional introduction made to upper division students in the majors.
 Finally, an overview of the computing curricula available will be given.
 Meets the general education math/computer requirement.
 Prerequisite: a declared computing major or minor.
+Crosslisted as: CIS.